kevbaker/pouchdb_todo_example/README.md

 ## Overview

 This is an example PouchDB Todo application with replication to CouchDB.

+While I found a lot of great references that explained various parts of PouchDB, I didn't find a complete example for what I was looking to do.
+I figured I could learn it best by pull the details into a little example app.
+So here you go!

+Read the comments of the `index.html` file to for details on how this works.

 ## Dependencies

+I put all the HTML, CSS, and Javascript in one file to make it easy to install.

 All javascript and css dependencies for this example are loaded through a CDN.